jcalixte/rnrps/article/article.md

 ### Sync

 We want to share in real time a document `Play`.
 How to do so?
 We are going to replicate the local database and the database from the server.
 PouchDb has a really good method for it called `sync`.
 If there is one reason to use PouchDb, this is the `sync` method!
-Take a look at a quote from PouchDb documention:
+Take a look at a quote from PouchDb documentation:

 > CouchDB was designed with sync in mind, and this is exactly what it excels at.
 Many of the rough edges of the API serve this larger purpose.
 For instance, managing your document revisions pays off in the future, when you eventually need to start dealing with conflicts.